Transitions in Later Life (2014-19)

 emotional and psychological aspects of ageing with the intended outcome of enabling older people to increase their resilience to the challenges of later life.

 Innovation Unit (IU) is a not-for-profit, mission-driven organisation working to create radically different, better and lower cost public services.
-Over the next 6 months IU will prototype a range of solutions aimed at improving wellbeing during retirement and later life.
-Building on the substantial evidence that already exists, by the end of 6 months IU aims to have the blueprint for a universal service that has the support of both users and potential delivery partners.
+IU prototyped a range of solutions aimed at improving wellbeing during retirement and later life.

-Since 2014, we have supported the development of the Retirement Transition Initiative, a programme that seeks to equip people with the information, networks and opportunities to enter retirement with confidence.
+We supported the development of the Retirement Transition Initiative, a programme that seeks to equip people with the information, networks and opportunities to enter retirement with confidence.
 During 2015 we supported six pilots of the weekend programme in three locations attended by a total of 180 people.
 As well as an additional one-day pilot delivered in Southampton targeted specifically at people on low income.
-We are now supporting the Retirement Transition Initiative to move from pilot towards a sustainable social enterprise, Envisage, which is ready to scale.
+We then supported the Retirement Transition Initiative to move from pilot towards a sustainable social enterprise, Envisage, which is ready to scale.